aragos/tichu-tournament/docs/api.md

       in this tournament configuration.
     * `ew_pair`: Integer.
 Number of the East/West pair in this matchup.
 Must be between 1 and the number of pairs in the tournament configuration.
+    * `ew_names`: List of strings.
+Names of players playing East/West.
+Must have length at most 2.
     * `ns_pair`: Integer.
 Number of the North/South pair in this matchup.
 Must be between 1 and the number of pairs in the tournament configuration.
+    * `ns_names`: List of strings.
+Names of players playing North/South.
+Must have length at most 2.
     * `table` : The table at which this hand is being played.
 Must be between 1 and the total number of tables in this tournament configuration.